avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/QUICKSTART.md

 * Ensure your serial terminal application is running.
 * Press the RST button on the board and look for the "X-CUBE-AZURE" title block.
 This may take 1 or two presses of the button.
 (The reset button is the black button labled "RST" next to the only blue button on the top of the board.)
 * In your terminal application enter "y" when prompted to set device configuration.
 You will only need to set values 1-4.
-  * Configure your WiFi SSID (Network Name) by pressing 1
+  * Configure your WiFi SSID (Network Name) by pressing 1 (if running the WiFi version)
-  * Configure your WiFi Password by pressing 2
+  * Configure your WiFi Password by pressing 2 (if running the WiFi version)
   * Set the values for your CPID and Environment by pressing 3 and 4 respectively.
 These values can be located in  the IoTConnect WebUI on the *Key Vault* page.
 Navigate there using the image below:<br>![Key Vault](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/assets/key_vault.png "Key Vault")